Snowiiii/Pumpkin/docs/about/benchmarks.md

-### Benchmarks
+# Benchmarks

-Here i compare common Minecraft servers against Pumpkin.
+Here, I compare common Minecraft servers against Pumpkin.

-Is this comparsion fair?.
-Not really, While you could say Pumpkin has currently way less features than other Servers which should use less resources, You should also consider that other Servers had already Years for
+Is this comparison fair?.
+Not really.
+While you could say Pumpkin currently has way fewer features than other Servers which should use less resources, You should also consider that other Servers had already Years for
-Optimazations, Espacilly Vanilla forks which don't have to go trough the pain of rewriting the entire vanilla logic are free to focus on optimations
+Optimizations, Especially Vanilla forks, which don't have to go through the pain of rewriting the entire vanilla logic, are free to focus on optimizations

 ALL TESTS HAVE BEEN RAN MULTIPLE TIMES TO GUARANTEE CONSISTENT RESULTS

-ALL PLAYERS DID NOT MOVE WHEN SPAWNING, ONLY THE INITAL 8 CHUNKS WHERE LOADED, THATS ALSO THE REASON CPU MAX IS USALLY HIGH ON FIRST PLAYER
+ALL PLAYERS DID NOT MOVE WHEN SPAWNING, ONLY THE INITIAL 8 CHUNKS WERE LOADED, THAT'S ALSO THE REASON CPU MAX IS USUALLY HIGH ON THE FIRST PLAYER
 ALL SERVERS USED ITS OWN TERRAIN GENERATION, NO WORLD WAS PRE-LOADED

 ![Screenshot From 2024-10-15 16-42-53](https://github.com/user-attachments/assets/e08fbb00-42fe-4479-a03b-11bb6886c91a)

-### Specefications
+# Specifications

-#### Technical
+## Technical

 **Software**